rathi-geek/kurate/docs/AddBackend.md

 ### 🔄 **Adding Backend Applications to Your Workspace**

 We provide boilerplates for various backend frameworks to make your integration process smoother.
-You can download and add these frameworks to your workspace as follows:
+You can download and add these frameworks to your workspace `apps/` folder.

 #### 🚀 **Available Backend Boilerplates**